pluralsh/documentation/pages/operations/managing-applications/connect-application-db.md

 description: How to connect to the underlying database for a deployed application.
 ---

+For various reasons, you may want to connect to the underlying database for an application.
+This could be for routine operations, verifying state, or for surgical procedures.

 ## Connecting with the Plural CLI

 You can list all possible proxies for an application by running: